iamxdave/iamxdave/README.md

 <br/>

 <p>
-  My name is David, I am 24 and currently studying for Master degree 🎓 at PJATK in Warsaw.
+  My name is David, I am 24 years old and a Master’s degree 🎓 graduate in field of Computer Science.
 </p>

 ## 👨‍💻 Portfolio